zino-hofmann/graphql-flutter/README.md

 ### Queries

-Creating a query, is as simple as creating a multiline string:
+Creating a query is as simple as creating a multiline string:

 ```dart
 String readRepositories = """